iltommi/qdb-documentation/source/concepts/concurrency.rst

     * Client B puts the entry "car" and fails because the entry already exists
     * Client A gets the entry "car" and obtains the value "sedan"

-Since update always succeed, it is however possible to share a single value amongst different clients with the usage of the update command:
+Since updates always succeed, it is however possible to share a single value amongst different clients with the usage of the update command:

     * Client A updates the entry "stock3" to "503.5"
     * Client B updates the entry "stock3" to "504.5"